tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/信鸽推送基础介绍_intl.md

 #### 1.3.
 Advanced Custom APIs

-TPNS offers comprehensive device-specific and backend APIs to help you customize push-related operating logics, so you can achieve advanced functionalities such as personalized targeting.
+TPNS offers comprehensive device-specific and backend APIs to help you customize push-related business logic, so you can achieve advanced functionalities such as personalized targeting.

 ## 2. Overview of TPNS Push Process